India national cricket team: Captains

-Sunil Gavaskar took over as Test and ODI captain in 1978–79, leading India in 47 Test matches and 37 ODIs, winning 9 Tests and 14 ODIs.
-He was succeeded by Kapil Dev in the 1980s, who captained for 34 Test matches, including 4 victories.
+Sunil Gavaskar took over as men's Test and ODI captain in 1978–79, leading India in 47 Test matches and 37 ODIs, winning nine Tests and 14 ODIs.
+He was succeeded by Kapil Dev in the 1980s, who captained for 34 Test matches, including four victories.
 Kapil Dev led India to victory in 39 of his 74 ODIs in charge, including the 1983 Cricket World Cup.
 Kapil Dev also captained India's 2–0 Test series victory in England in 1986.
+The captaincy shuffled between Dev and Gavaskar, with Gavaskar captaining India to triumph in the inaugural 1984 Asia Cup and 1985 World Championship of Cricket.

 Between 1987–88 and 1989–90, India had three captains in Dilip Vengsarkar, Ravi Shastri and Krishnamachari Srikkanth.
-Vengsarkar took over the captaincy from Kapil Dev after the 1987 Cricket World Cup.
-Although he started with two centuries in his first series as captain, his captaincy period was turbulent and he lost the job following a disastrous tour of the West Indies in early-1989 and a stand-off with the Indian cricket board (BCCI).
+Vengsarkar took over the captaincy from Kapil Dev after the 1987 World Cup.
+Although he started with two centuries in his first series as captain, his captaincy period was turbulent and he lost the job following a disastrous tour of the West Indies in early 1989 and a stand-off with the Indian Cricket Board (BCCI).

-India has had six regular Test captains since Mohammad Azharuddin took charge in 1989.
+India has had six regular Test captains of the men's cricket team since Mohammad Azharuddin took charge in 1989.
 Azharuddin led the team in 47 Test matches from 1989–90 to 1998–99, winning 14, and in 174 ODIs, winning 90.
-He was followed by Sachin Tendulkar, who captained the team in 25 Test matches and 73 ODIs in the late 1990s; Tendulkar was relatively unsuccessful as a captain, winning only 4 Test matches and 23 ODIs.
+He was followed by Sachin Tendulkar, who captained the men's cricket team in 25 Test matches and 73 ODIs in the late 1990s; Tendulkar was relatively unsuccessful as a captain, winning only four Test matches and 23 ODIs.

-Ganguly became the regular captain of the team in both Tests and ODIs in 2000.
+Sourav Ganguly became the regular captain of the men's team in both Tests and ODIs in 2000.
 He remained captain until 2005–06 and became the then most successful Indian captain, winning 21 of his 49 Test matches in charge and 76 of his 146 ODIs.
-Under his captaincy, India became the joint-winners of the 2002 ICC Champions Trophy with Sri Lanka, and the runners-up of the 2003 Cricket World Cup.
+Under his captaincy, India became the joint-winners of the 2002 ICC Champions Trophy with Sri Lanka, and through three consecutive ICC finals - the Champions Trophy finals of 2000 and 2002 along with the World Cup final of 2003.
 India lost only three Tests at home under Ganguly and managed to draw Test series in England and Australia.

-Rahul Dravid took over as Test captain in 2005.
+Rahul Dravid took over as men's Test captain in 2005.
 In 2006, he led India to its first Test series victory in the West Indies in more than 30 years.